ctlab/virgo-solver/README.md

 Input of SGMWCS problem is graph with node and edge weights (positive or negative).
 Some of the nodes or edges are grouped into a signal so that each node/edge in the signal has the same score.
-The goal is to find a connected subgraph with a maximal weight, considered nodes/edges in a signal group are counted maximum one time.
+The goal is to find a connected subgraph with a maximal weight, considered nodes/edges scores in a signal group are counted maximum one time.
 GMWCS problem is a special case of SGMWCS problem when each nodes and edges are not grouped so there is no signal file present.

 Instead of weight each node and edge has set of signals.
 Each signal gets it weight from `signals` file.
 See `examples/readme`.